 Texas short term disability benefits provide working families peace of mind for growing families in the Lone Star State.
-Parental leave laws provide unpaid job allowance, and don’t apply to every resident.
 TX state programs cover longer interruptions only.
 Most employers don’t provide paid leave.
 Where do you turn to protect family finances?
 Find some answers below.

-Individual short term disability in TX can protect your income in case of future accidents and illnesses that may cause you to miss work.
+Texas does not have a state-based program in place.
+Individual short term disability policies in TX can protect your income in case of future accidents and illnesses that may cause you to miss work.
 Many growing families rely on two incomes to cover housing costs, transportation, food, clothing and other living expenses.

 Many couples stretch their finances when everyone is healthy.
 But these costs often escalate when a family member needs medical care: extra doctor bills, co payments, deductibles, child care, and more.
 When one income goes away, the family can really struggle.
 Growing families add to this financial pressure when they begin having children.